howprice/invaders-emulator/README.md

 ## TODO

+- Apply coloured overlay (make machine display buffer RGB8 and apply in video RAM copy)
 - Watchpoints (break when memory read/written to)
 - Move debugHook into debugger class/file
 - Get rid of Machine.memorySizeBytes: memory could have gaps, and may not be a contiguous block
 - Update memory window to select Chunk to view, which is guaranteed to be a single contiguous block.
-- "Backtrace" Window?
-(Previously executed line(s))
+- "Backtrace" Window (Previously executed line(s))
 - Stack Window
   - Store "stack base" when SP set with LXI SP,<address> instruction
 - Editable registers in CPU Window
 - Trap?
 - Disassembly Window: